arkhi/grav-learn/pages/02.content/02.headers/docs.md

 Another example would be to store page-specific data that could then be used by Twig in the content of the page.

-For example, you might have want to associate some author reference for the page.
+For example, you might want to associate some author reference for the page.
 If you added these YAML settings to the page header:

 [prism classes="language-yaml line-numbers"]
 author: